 Nicole Dillman is a Washington state certified teacher with a Masters in education.
 Her background is in Special education supporting students with complex social- emotional, behavior and sensory processing needs.
 After noticing how hands-on projects positively impacted her students’ learning she was inspired to join Kids’ Carpentry.
 She believes that Kids’ Carpentry fills an important gap in education, providing opportunities for students to develop perseverance, fine and gross motor skills, math reasoning and work ethic.
 She believes all children deserve a chance to see themselves as makers.

 In addition to teaching, Nicole is an artist and community activist developing curriculum for youth programs in Lake City with her partner and co-owner of Hellbent Brewing Company.
 Nicole is grateful to be part of such a unique program and enjoys seeing young carpenters work together.
-You can find her teaching at a variety of schools in North Seattle.
+You can find her teaching at a variety of schools in North Seattle and Queen Anne.